freefood89/freefood89.github.io/_posts/2015-12-18-trying-onshape-cad.md

 author: Rentaro
 ---

 I recently visited my high school to check in with my robotics teacher.
 Aside from catching up he gave me a tour of all the amazing things being done at as early as the 6th grade level.
 Among such cool things I was introduced to [Onshape](https://www.onshape.com/), an in-browser 3D CAD tool.
-I've actually been needing to CAD up my next side project and I'm unconvinced whether SketchUp was the right tool so I gave Onshape a try.
+I've actually been needing to CAD up my next side project and so I gave Onshape a try.

 Surprisingly, without having gone through any tutorials and just clicking through the options I was able to make a silly cube within 30 minutes.